Plyometric Rubber Roll Geneva 3/8 Inch Black Per SF

 Plyometric Flooring, Dance Studio Subfloors, Athletic Floors, Plyometric Training Facilities, Home Aerobic X Floors

 If you're ready to begin incorporating plyometric exercises in your workout routine, you're going to want to have a cushioned floor available.
 Plyometrics can be difficult on the joints of people when performed over a hard surface.
 That's where our 3/8 rubber flooring enters the picture, as it provides a cushioned resilience that absorbs impact to reduce leg injuries.
-The Greatmats plyometric flooring 3/8 inch thickness is perfect for the running, bounding and jumping exercises that are part of plyometric exercising.
+Our Plyometric RubberRoll Geneva Roll 3/8 Inch Black Per SF thickness is perfect for the running, bounding and jumping exercises that are part of plyometric exercising.
 In fact, our gym flooring rolls are great for using in any situation where a little extra padding would be nice to have, such as for cheerleading practice, for aerobic studios and for dance studios.

 The idea of using plyometric exercise has grown in popularity quite a bit in recent years.
 Plyometrics primarily aim to give athletes more explosive power in their muscles.
 Because of the tough jumps and sudden movements involved in plyometrics, injuries are a possibility.
 The cushioned surface in the plyometric mat works well to reduce the chances of these injuries.
 Some common types of movements that you'll find with plyometrics include the following.

 Lateral Jumping: Plyometrics athletes repeatedly will jump back and forth over an object a few inches off the ground or over a line on the floor.
-These jumps may not involve jumping far off the ground, but the repeated landings in a short amount of time can be especially tough on ankles without the padding in rubber gym flooring rolls like Greatmats offers.
+These jumps may not involve jumping far off the ground, but the repeated landings in a short amount of time can be especially tough on ankles without the padding in rubber gym flooring rolls like we offer.

 Squat and Skater Jumping: Side-to-side jumping and lunging represent a key component of plyometric exercises.
-By making use of the Plyometric Rubber Roll with 3/8 inch thickness from Greatmats, you'll still have a steady footing for pushing off with these types of jumps, along with the cushioning to make landings feel better.
+By making use of the Plyometric Rubber Roll with 3/8 inch thickness, you'll still have a steady footing for pushing off with these types of jumps, along with the cushioning to make landings feel better.

 Other Exercising Ideas for Plyometric Flooring